 The best of all worlds

-So is it possible to get the the best of all worlds ?
-The simple but expensive answer is that you could do all of the above and explore areas of agreement and inconsistency.
+So, is it possible to get the best of all worlds?
+The simple but expensive answer is that you could do all the above and explore areas of agreement and inconsistency.
 A more manageable answer would be that if you are mainly a digital play, path analysis and attribution make sense.
-If you have signficant offline to online interactions, and your business is high volume, you should explore statistical modelling.
-And whatever your business model, a high level customer journey map can help you to understand the overall picture.
+If you have significant offline to online interactions, and your business is high volume, you should explore statistical modelling.
+And whatever your business model, a high-level customer journey map can help you to understand the overall picture.

-Also, if you do make changes to how you interact with your customers, do not forget to apply experimentation and AB testing as a means to validate and optimise the journey.
+Also, if you do make changes to how you interact with your customers, do not forget to apply experimentation and AB testing to validate and optimise the journey.

 Can we help you become more data driven?